mattmcspirit/azurestack/README.md

 * App Service prerequisites installation (SQL Server and Standalone File Server)
 * App Service Resource Provider sources download and certificates generation
 * Set new default Quotas for MySQL, SQL Server, Compute, Network, Storage and Key Vault
-* Generate output text file for use in the next steps of configuration.
+* Generate output text file for use in the next steps of App Service configuration.

 It's important to note, that the ConfigASDK.ps1 script cannot automate everything today.
 The App Service installation, for instance, cannot be automated today however, the script completes with an output text file, that can be used to populate the App Service installer, to streamline deployment of the App Service.
+Future versions may automatically install the App Service.

 Important Considerations
 ------------
-The current version of the ConfigASDK.ps1 script relies on your ASDK having an internet connection.
+The current version of the ConfigASDK.ps1 script **relies** on your ASDK host having an internet connection.
 During the execution, the script will download a number of files from the internet, including the Azure Stack Tools, Ubuntu Server 16.04 VHD, Windows Updates for the Windows Server image creation process, and more.
-Future versions of the ConfigASDK.ps1 script may include more offline support.
+Future versions of the ConfigASDK.ps1 script may include complete offline support.

 Instructions
 ------------